 Tokenization within apps.
 Say you want to buy something straight from an app on your phone — concert tickets, clothes, books, whatever.
 If your phone contains a token, none of these apps have access to your credit card details.
 That means your bank information is locked down and meaningless to fraudsters.
 Using a tokenized account also can make it easier to check out, as many apps will link directly to your stored delivery information.

 Tokenization in eCommerce.
 Tokenization also helps protect your online shopping activities.
 You buy a coffee table on argos.co.uk, for example.
 If Argos has tokenized the card numbers that it keeps on file, your information is safe even if it gets hacked.
 The retailer may never actually see or store the credit card number, so if someone does gain illegal access to the system (like in the Wonga UK breach, for example), all the criminal can see is the randomly generated tokens.
 And here’s something else that’s cool: a new token can be generated for each online retailer — so you’ll have a different code at all the places you’ve shopped.
 So if a retailer has a security breach, all tokens issued to that website can be disabled without you having to get a replacement card.
+Combined with 3D Secure, an authentication protocol, these measures provide an extra layer of protection for customers’ payment information, ensuring a safer and more secure shopping experience.

 In short: Tokenization is a complicated topic, but it’s good to know the basics (and if you’re more visually inclined, we made a simple graphic illustrating how it works below).
 It’s an exciting evolution in keeping every kind of payment more secure.